pysys-test/pysys-test/docs/UserGuide.rst

 	CompressionNone_OS
 	CompressionGZip_OS

-When creating multi-dimensional modes you can explicitly specify the name of each mode using ``mode=``, but if you want to avoid repeating the value of your parameters you can let PySys generate a default mode, which it does by taking each parameter concatenated with ``_``; parameters with non-string values (e.g. ``None`` in the above example) are additionally qualified with ``paramName=`` to make the meaning clear.
+When creating multi-dimensional modes you can explicitly specify the name of each mode using ``'mode':..``, but if you want to avoid repeating the value of your parameters you can let PySys generate a default mode, which it does by taking each parameter concatenated with ``_``; parameters with non-string values (e.g. ``None`` in the above example) are additionally qualified with ``paramName=`` to make the meaning clear.

-The above example also shows how a Python list comprehension can be used to filter prevent the Auth=OS modes from being added on some operation systems (in this example, on all non-fitionaloperating systems).
+The above example also shows how a Python list comprehension can be used to filter prevent the Auth=OS modes from being added on some operation systems (in this example, on all non-fictional operating systems!).

-See `pysys.utils.safeeval.safeEval` for details on the constants and modules you can use in the modes configuration.

 You can find the mode that this test is running in using `self.mode <BaseTest>`, which returns an instance of `pysys.config.descriptor.TestMode` that subclasses a ``str`` of the mode name, as well as the parameters